DOI-ONRR/doi-extractives-data/_states/MT.md

   - Holding and reviewing reclamation bonds for [coal](http://deq.mt.gov/Land/CoalUranium) and [hardrock mining](http://deq.mt.gov/Land/hardrock)

 - The [Waste Management and Remediation Division](http://deq.mt.gov/DEQAdmin/WMR) administers and oversees investigation and cleanup of extraction sites that need remediation.
-- County tax collectors collect and distribute the county portion of ad valorem taxes (except the coal gross proceeds tax).

 ### State laws and regulations